Travelling with Kids 5 - 12 Years

 • Also, consider taking a first aid kit for those unforeseen little mishaps.

 • Rotate seating positions, this means each child can sit in the front seat and see.
-The C.B or UHF Radio means you can talk to other vehicles on the road and the friendly banter can make the driving time a little more interesting.
-This age group love music and will probably not be to your liking so plenty of batteries and a portable cd disc player is worth taking.
+The UHF Radio means you can talk to other vehicles on the road and the friendly banter can make the driving time a little more interesting.
+This age group love music and will probably not be to your liking so letting them bring along their phones and headphones will have advantages.

 • This age group can also be encouraged to draw, paint or write stories based on what their holiday experiences.
 There are plenty of fascinating local artists in outback towns that show your kids that art is not necessarily recreating reality.
 It's more about capturing the colours.
 Pack a set of pastel crayons and watercolour paints and see what they come up.